Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Although Brady is still settling into her new role as precinct boss after taking over for Lt.
 Kate Dixon (Camryn Manheim), the straightforward lieutenant proved she has what it takes to go toe-to-toe with some of the NYPD’s finest when she refused to back down despite Benson’s objections on how police handled the case.

 The complicated case began after the body of app developer Tyler Miller was discovered in Central Park.
-Miller invented an app promising women the “perfect man,” but his real-life dating was far from perfect.
+Miller invented an app promising women the “perfect man,” but his own dating skills were far from perfect.

 "I'm not Dixon," Lt.
-Jessica Brady makes clear
+Jessica Brady made clear

 After detectives discovered the victim’s wallet in a dumpster, they learned that there were two different sources of DNA on the evidence.
 One sample matched Miller, but the second sample was unidentified.
 Detectives ran the DNA through the national CODIS database, but after getting no hits, Brady instructed them to run it through a “local” database.